garet90/simple-skyblock/README.md

 # USE_CHATROOMS defines whether to use SimpleSkyblock's
 # chatrooms.
 They create seperate channels for each island,
 # and allow only players with skyblock.shout permission to
 # talk to the whole server using /shout.
+When this is
+# disabled, the server goes back to default chatting or
+# lets another plugin take over.
 USE_CHATROOMS: true

+# CHAT_WORLDS defines which worlds to use SimpleSkyblock's
+# chatrooms in.
+Using * will use the chatrooms for all
+# worlds.
+CHAT_WORLDS:
+- '*'

 # INFINITE_RESETS defines whether players can reset their
 # islands as much as they want.
 This can be exploited, so
 # island resets are generally limited.
 An operator can
 # allow an island reset by using /is allowreset <player>
 INFINITE_RESETS: false

+# USE_NETHER determines whether to allow players to have a
+# nether island.
+USE_NETHER: true